sraaphorst/sudoku-stochastic/README.md

 ## Conclusion ##

-Despite the artifact with regards to Sudoku solving is far from ideal, the following goals have been accomplished:
+Despite the artifact with regards to Sudoku solving being far from ideal, the following goals have been accomplished:

 1. Generate a generic C++ genetic algorithm that can be used for any genetic algorithm purposes.
 2. Learn substantially more about `std::unique_ptr`, move semantics, and OpenMP.